· SOUTHEAST ASIA · THAILAND ·

 Self-drive | the best way to get around Koh Lanta is on a scooter or rental car.
 It takes around an hour to ride from top to bottom, depending on where you begin.
 It’s also possible to get a taxi or tuktuk.

-Koh Lanta is particularly convenient because you can self-drive there via a quick car ferry (super easy and quick).
+Koh Lanta is particularly convenient because you can self-drive there via a quick car ferry (super easy and fast).
 We often drive to Koh Lanta from Phuket or Krabi Town, especially when there are more than two of us travelling.
+For more information, take a look at our detailed post on driving in Thailand.

 Ferries arrive into the northern end of Koh Lanta, at Sala Dan Pier.
 From there, shared taxis wait to take you to your chosen area.